SanKirTech/sdf-converter/RELEASING.md

 ## Push to PyPI

-1. Update version number in sdf/_version.py

-2. Run bumpversion
+1. Run bumpversion

 ```bash
 bumpversion patch
 ```

-3. Push to GitHub
+2. Push to GitHub
 ```
 git push && git push --tags
 ```

-4. Create a new release on GitHub
+3. Create a new release on GitHub